Leo Nickerson Elementary School: Renovations

-Leo Nickerson school underwent major renovations in 1986.
+The Leo Nickerson school building underwent major renovations in 1986.
 The renovations cost $1 million, and included the building of a new gym.
 A statue of Leo Nickerson was unveiled at the ribbon cutting ceremony; the ribbon was cut by his widow Sylvia, who had attended the school's opening in 1964.
-The following year a new playground and landscaping project was completed.
+The following year, a new playground and landscaping project was completed.
 The project was organized by a committee of students, parents, and teachers, who raised $77,000 to complete it.

 1990s

-Logos christian program
+Logos Christian program

 The Logos program was introduced to the school in 1998, making Leo Nickerson a triple-track school.
-The Logos program was offered to both French and English students, and offered its teachings in a Christian based context.
+The Logos program was offered to both French and English students, and offered its teachings in a Christian-based context.
 The introduction of the program saw the school's enrolment numbers rise substantially over the following years.
-Multiple schools in the district hosted the program until it was consolidated under one school at Joseph M. Demko school when it opened in the fall of 2019.
+Multiple schools in the district hosted the program until it was consolidated under one school at Joseph M. Demko School when it opened in the fall of 2019.

 2010s

 50th anniversary

-The school celebrated its 50th anniversary on June 14th, 2014 and the event was marked by the painting of a mural and the laying of a memorial plaque, which was placed with the cornerstone that was laid by Sylvia Nickerson when the school first opened.
+The school celebrated its 50th anniversary on June 14, 2014, and the event was marked by the painting of a mural and the laying of a memorial plaque, which was placed with the cornerstone that was laid by Sylvia Nickerson when the school first opened.
 The event was attended by Nickerson and her daughters.
 A time capsule was also placed inside a bench in the school's lobby.